arjanjohan/scaffold-move-docs/docs/hooks/usegetmodule.md

----
-hidden: true
----

 # useGetModule

 ## useGetModule

-Use this hook to fetch the module by name.
+Use this hook to fetch a Move module, including the bytecode and ABI.
+The information if fetched from the `deployedModules.ts` and `externalModules.ts`.

 ```
 const moveModule = useGetModule("onchain_bio");
 ```

 ### **Parameters**